What they do

 Education and training

-To become an electroplater you usually have to complete a traineeship or an apprenticeship.
-The engineering – production systems traineeship usually takes 36 months to complete.
-The engineering – fabrication trade apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.
+To become an electroplater you usually need to undertake a traineeship or an apprenticeship.
+The production systems (general engineering) (level 3) traineeship usually takes 36 months to complete.
+The engineering tradesperson fabrication apprenticeship usually takes 42 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships